CeramicClaw/skylight/README.md

 # skylight
-Plotting celestial objects in the sky
+Plotting celestial objects in the sky.

 I'm using the following papers for calculating the position of celestial objects:
 ## Moon